 After hiring an attorney, they will update you on relevant information regarding the evidence necessary for filing a wrongful termination claim.
 It’s at this point that your due diligence will pay off, as you can provide all the records they need to begin litigating your case.

 Don’t be alarmed if you didn’t keep any notes.
 Skilled attorneys work with their team (and with independent experts) to conduct their own investigation into the evidence.
-Rest assured: they will be able to build a strong case on that basis.

 There Is No Downside To Legal Representation